 In 2015, Winding Trails completed a 10 Year Master Plan for Dunning Lake Beach and Picnic Area.
 This plan outlined 12 initiatives to be completed over the next 10 years.
 The first major project was the construction of the Boathouse Pavilion in 2017.
 This 40 x 80 pavilion has sitting for 180 people upstairs.
 The downstairs is divided into thirds with 1/3 being used for lifeguard lockers and teaching area, the second third houses the boat rental area with lifejackets, paddles, and a variety of boats, the final third section is for maintenance of our boats.
 Additional pavilions have been constructed for lifeguards and first aid along with improvement to the beach, sidewalks, and drainage.

-As a whole Winding Trails continues to do well serving its members, campers, and program participants with a beautiful facility and quality programs.
-The summer day camp has been named Best Camp by Hartford Magazine 6 of the last 7 years.
+Winding Trails continues to do well serving its members, campers, and program participants with a beautiful facility and quality programs.
+The summer day camp has been named Best Camp by Hartford Magazine 7 of the last 8 years.
 With over 600 campers per day, Winding Trails Summer Day Camp is one of the largest programs in the state.
-Interest in membership at Winding Trails hit an all time high in 2018 with over 1100 families on the list.
-What the next few years will bring is unknown, but with a dedicated seasoned staff and volunteers committed to always improving the organization, it should be promising.
+Interest in membership at Winding Trails is at an all-time high with over 1300 families on the list.
+What the next few years will bring is unknown, but with a dedicated seasoned staff and volunteers committed to always improving the organization, it is be promising.